ivangfr/springboot-keycloak-openldap/README.md

 ## Run simple-service using Maven

-- Open a new terminal and make sure you are in `springboot-keycloak-openldap` root folder.
+- Open a new terminal and make sure you are in the `springboot-keycloak-openldap` root folder.

 - Start the application by running the following command:
   ```